4-Dec-2016, 11:32 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Brad's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Brad, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Because his world revolves around his emotional bonding with others, everything is taken personally even when it is not intended so.
-A sibling's momentary loss of patience or a parent's harsh remark borne out of tiredness will be immediately interpreted as a deliberate [...]
+He is capable of immense loyalty to family and friends, and will delight in making those small gestures which help other people (and pets too) feel comfortable and wanted.
+In fact Brad is a small diplomat in the making, full of warmth and charm and more than a little guile [...]
 III.
 The Characters in the Story

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
+But above all his exuberant and warm-hearted emotional nature ensures that he needs a direct, open and enthusiastic response from others.
 Communication and the sharing of joyful enthusiasm are vital to his well-being, and he will not tolerate indifference for long.
-Because he feels every new experience as a hopeful adventure, he easily becomes depressed and miserable in an emotional climate where life is [...] [..]
-Obviously no parent can be dynamic, optimistic and expansive twenty-four hours a day.
-And circumstances such as domestic conflicts or work pressures may make it hard for Brad's father to feel at all adventurous, or to spend as much time with his son as both might wish.
-But [...]
+Because [...] [..]
+Brad will always come away from any time spent with his father full of new enthusiasm about life, new interests, and a new spirit of optimism and fun.
+His father does not have to pretend to be anything he is not, and certainly need not be superhuman to satisfy his son's [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future